eduvpn/eduvpn.org/posts/new-endpoints-september-2019.md

 ---
 title: New eduVPN Servers
 published: 2019-10-07
-modified: 2019-10-13
+modified: 2019-11-04
 ---

 As of September 2019, two additional countries are available to the users of the eduVPN [applications](../apps.html): Finland, operated by FUNET, and France, operated by RENATER.
-In addition, in October, Sri Lanka was added!
+In addition, in October, Morocco and Sri Lanka were added!

 eduVPN servers are now available in 11 countries.
 This means that research and education users from those countries can access Internet through those